-Any participant may apply to withdraw all or part of his or her vested account balance subject to specific hardship and in-service withdrawal provisions of the Plan.
-Hardship withdrawals must be approved by the Plan Administrator, who is appointed by the Plan Committee, and are limited to amounts of participants' deferral contributions, effective July 1, 2002.
+Any participant may apply to withdraw all or part of his/her vested account balance subject to specific hardship and in-service withdrawal provisions of the Plan.
+Hardship withdrawals must be approved by the Plan Administrator, who is appointed by the Plan Committee, and are limited to amounts of participants' deferral contributions.
 Hardship withdrawals require a six-month suspension from contributing to the Plan from the date of the hardship withdrawal.
-In-service withdrawals are available to participants upon the attainment of age 59 1/2 and are limited to the participants' vested account balance.
+In-service withdrawals are available to participants upon the attainment of age 59 1⁄2 and are limited to a participant's vested account balance.
 Hardship and in-service withdrawals will be subject to income taxes.
-Hardship withdrawals may also be subject to an additional tax based on early withdrawal.
+A hardship withdrawal may also be subject to an additional tax based on early withdrawal.